California Background Check: 2023 Guide (New Law), Free Search

 Under Civil Code 1786.18, California background screenings are limited to a seven year lookback period in conjunction with FCRA limits on background screenings.

-California Background Check Laws
+Laws Governing California Background Check

 In 2022, a new law (SB 1262) was introduced to allow the public to access electronic records in civil and criminal court cases, and would allow searches to be completed based on a person’s driver’s license number or date of birth.
 This law was vetoed by the governor and returned to the Senate.